dobbsbp/Laser-Pointer/README.md

 x1=154

-Prior to a conersation with a friend, I was going to use a thumbstick to control the movements of the servos.
+Prior to a conversation with a friend, I was going to use a thumbstick to control the movements of the servos.
 I might still be able to use this, but will need to figure out bluetooth communication as it's not something I have ever worked with before.